borntofrappe/fullstack-d3/README.md

 tooltip.select("h2").text(metric);
 ```

-In terms of style, the function also shows the tooltip modifying its opacity.
+In terms of style, the function also shows the tooltip by modifying its opacity.

 ```js
 tooltip.style("opacity", 1);
 ```

 Most importantly, the function updates the position of the tooltip so that it resides above the selected rectangle.
-The solution is not simple, and that it might help to explain the logic in steps:
+The solution is not simple, and it might help to explain the logic in steps:

 - `x` refers to the center of the selected rectangle, accessing the coordinates of the range described by `d.x0` and `d.y0`